AVPN Philanthropy Fellowship

 Strategic Philanthropy in Asia: Maximising Impact

-AVPN Academy, in partnership with the Cambridge Centre for Strategic Philanthropy, is curating a fellowship programme that seeks to help practitioners better understand and unleash the opportunity of philanthropy for sustainable, scalable and measurable impact.
+AVPN Academy, in partnership with the Cambridge Judge Business School, offers a fellowship programme that seeks to help practitioners better understand and unleash the opportunity of philanthropy for sustainable, scalable and measurable impact.

 PROGRAMME FEES